History of the Fellowship Program

 The Harry Ransom Center fellowship program was established in 1989 under the directorship of Thomas F. Staley to encourage and facilitate use of the Center's collections for scholarly inquiry.
 Through fellowship stipends, the program enables scholars from around the world to visit the Center to conduct on-site research in its collections, supporting scholarship in all areas of the humanities, including literature, photography, film, art, the performing arts, music, and cultural history.

 The first fellowships were offered in 1990–1991 to eight scholars, five of whom visited from abroad.
 Support for these fellowships was provided by the Henriette F. and Clarence L. Cline Endowment, the South Central Modern Language Association, and general operating funds of the Ransom Center.
 In the following years, the Center worked to grow the program through the creation of additional endowments.
 With support from the Andrew W. Mellon Foundation and other donors, the Center established a $1.5 million endowment to ensure the continuation of the fellowship program in perpetuity; with support from The University of Texas at Austin Office of Graduate Studies, dissertation fellowships were introduced to the program to encourage archival research among a new generation of scholars.

-Today the program is generously supported by more than 20 entities including the Dorot Foundation, the American Society for Eighteenth-Century Studies, the Fleur Cowles Endowment Fund, the Limited Editions Club Endowment, the Alfred A. and Blanche W. Knopf Fellowship, the David Douglas Duncan Endowment for Photojournalism, and the Robert De Niro Endowed Fund.
+Today the program hosts more than 50 fellows each year, sustained by the generous support of more than 20 entities including the Dorot Foundation, the American Society for Eighteenth-Century Studies, the Fleur Cowles Endowment Fund, the Limited Editions Club Endowment, the Alfred A. and Blanche W. Knopf Fellowship, the David Douglas Duncan Endowment for Photojournalism, and the Robert De Niro Endowed Fund.